 Research led by Dr. Kazuko Shem, the Chief of Outpatient Physical Medicine and Rehabilitation (PM & R) at Santa Clara Valley Medical Center (SCVMC), illustrates the feasibility, quality of care, and consumer satisfaction of telemedicine treatment in individuals with spinal cord injury (SCI) using Apple's FaceTime.
 Dr. Shem has received three grant awards over the last 6 years to investigate general telemedicine consultations, tele-nutrition counseling, and tele-psychology-based Cognitive Behavioral Therapy (CBT).
 The initial telemedicine study, funded through the Craig H. Neilsen Foundation, tested the efficacy of a FaceTime-delivered medical consultation for individuals with SCI.
 The aim of this study was to decrease resource utilization and secondary complications and increase participants’ quality of life.
 From 2015 to 2018, this study provided 213 consultations for 83 participants and received a 90% program satisfaction rating by the participants across 3 categories (perceived health, satisfaction with telemedicine equipment, and program satisfaction).

 With a goal to provide care for individuals with SCI specialized care that meets their needs, Dr. Shem collaborated with Registered Dietician Nutritionist, Shelley Wood, to develop a tele-nutrition counseling protocol, which was funded by the Christopher and Dana Reeve Foundation.
 This project saw significant improvements in eating behaviors as well as 97-100% participant satisfaction.
 Similarly, Dr. Shem along with Dr. Mark Held, a rehabilitation psychologist, developed a CBT protocol that can be administered via FaceTime, resulting in the first Department of Defense Grant SCVMC has received.
-Currently in the second year of the project, the hope is that this study will receive similar satisfaction ratings as previous telemedicine research at SCVMC.
+The hope is that this study will receive similar satisfaction ratings as previous telemedicine research at SCVMC.

 These telemedicine programs may reduce barriers to specialized care by reaching individuals in the comfort of their own home and increasing participants’ independence and quality of life.